-This is definitely a weird situation, but it is a strict logical consequence of accepted laws of physics\footnote{Lorentz transformations intended as physical laws.}.
-Moreover, the very same logic could be applied to the past, namely to events happened millions of years ago.
+This is a bizarre situation: people staying in the same place at the same time and staring at the same source in the sky see different events.
+But, this is a strict logical consequence of the accepted laws of physics\footnote{Lorentz transformations intended as physical laws.}.
+Moreover, the very same logic could be applied to the past, namely to events that happened millions of years ago.
 Today, we should see a rainbow of different and simultaneous events while observing the Andromeda galaxy.
-Obviously, we were not yet born millions of years ago and it would be difficult to define the velocity $v$ of the observers then (and even just define the ``observers''), but we are sure that the reader has got the point.
-By the way, eq.~(\ref{eq2}) should have an actually observable consequence today: it is possible to demonstrate that even the periodic movement of the Earth around the Sun should induce a sort of visible (wild and haphazard) ``Doppler oscillations'' of the radiation coming from very distant astronomical sources.
-Note that the frequency shift we are referring to here is not the standard Doppler shift due to the (usually high) relative motion between the source and the observer, but it is a mainly relativistic effect, so to speak (the derivation is provided in the Appendix).
+Millions of years ago, we were not yet born and it would be difficult to define the velocity $v$ of the observers then (and even just define the `observers'), but we are sure that the reader has got the point.